Kadin20031/TeamData_Mini_Project_DS450/README.md

 TCS is a measure used by physicians treating CAP patients to determine when they can be discharged and continue treatment at home.

+## Chemical Manufacturing Analysis
+Contains all necessary files to properly address the following project goal and scenario.
+Project Goal: To analyze a chemical manufacturing process to determine the most cost-effec�ve method for handling liquid waste from a manufacturing process.

 ### Group Members
 - Kadin McWilliams
 - Jardin Dantzler